 Metaphone

 The instrument is essentially a simple circuit consisting of one AA battery, a speaker and a vibrating metal string.
 The period at which the vibrating string completes the circuit produces a tone of the same frequency from the speaker.
-Dependent on how the string is set in motion, the transmission of tone can be highly variable: plucking, tapping, or bowing manually, and automated mechanical or electromagnetic induced vibration all yield different sound fields.
+Depending on how the string is set in motion, the transmission of tone can be highly variable: plucking, tapping, or bowing manually, and automated mechanical or electromagnetic induced vibration all yield different sound fields.
 Essentially unstable, playing the instrument is an exercise in gently directing noise toward tone.

-A community sounding on the Oregon coast – Astorian Metaphonia – utilized a set of 9 metaphones tuned to A220 and instructions limiting choices to the 2nd, 3rd and 7th overtone.
+A community sounding on the Oregon coast – Astorian Metaphonia – utilized a set of 9 metaphones tuned to A220 with instructions limiting choices to the 2nd, 3rd and 7th overtone.
 This resulted in a sizzling, roaring 2nd set of an Omake & Johnson performance in Astoria, OR.

 A metaphone performance by text and graphic score ensemble Eye Music Ensemble was performed at the Good Shepard Center Chapel in December 2023.